Trams in Fremantle: History

 The Fremantle Municipal Tramways (FMT) began operations on 30 October 1905.
 Prior to that date, there was no public transport system in Fremantle.
 The tram network expanded into North Fremantle in 1908, and into Melville in 1915.
 The North Fremantle line closed in 1938 and was replaced by diesel buses.
 The rest of the network reached its peak usage during World War II.

-After World War II, the system operated quite profitably for the Council.
-However, the decision of the State Government to nationalise the south-west electricity systems from private and council ownership to the newly formed State Electricity Commission in the early 1950s meant that the price of power to the trams increased markedly, to the extent that supply was extremely costly to the Council.
+After World War II, the system operated quite profitably for the council.
+However, the decision of the Government of Western Australia to nationalise the south-west electricity systems from private and council ownership to the newly formed State Electricity Commission of Western Australia in the early 1950s meant that the price of power to the trams increased markedly, to the extent that supply was extremely costly to the council.

 As a result, and without any fanfare at all, the whole system was closed after the last tram ran into the Carbarn in Queen Victoria Street on 8 November 1952.
 The last Fremantle tram left the town on the back of a semi-trailer in March the following year.

 Services

 The original network

-By the time Fremantle's tram network was fully operational in April 1906, it had four lines:
+By the time Fremantle's tram network was fully operational in April 1906, it had four lines.